- RENEW FOR 2017

 21st CENTURY - THE PRESENT AND FUTURE OF OACAC

 Fast forward to present and you will find that we have grown in many ways, possessing a strong voice in both NACAC and international admissions.
-We have had numerous members serve on national committees, our annual conference is the largest of all affiliates, and this year one of our members, David Allen of Univisits Ltd., has been elected to the NACAC Board of Directors.
+We have had numerous members serve on national committees, our annual conference is the largest of all affiliates, and one of our members, David Allen of Univisits Ltd., has recently completed a term on the NACAC Board of Directors.
 Although our's is a short history, it is nonetheless a dynamic one!

 Thanks to Beth Linguri and Peggy Templeton-Strong for providing the historical information.